The Mexican-American War was an armed conflict between the United States and Mexico.

 The outcome of the war resulted in Mexico recognizing U.S. sovereignty of Texas and many other territories.
 The United States gained land from the war the size of Western Europe and Mexico lost about one-third of its territory.

-It’s estimated that over 6,000 military personal were killed during the Mexican-American War.
+It’s estimated that over 6,000 military personnel were killed during the Mexican-American War.

 It’s estimated that over 4,000 civilians were killed during the Mexican-American War.